dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is not desired:
 - Implementations of Blazor and stand-alone apps that do not use `dynamic` features do not want to carry the large `System.Linq.Expressions.dll`.
   - Referencing `System.Linq.Expressions.dll` will require ~5.5MB of disk size. `System.Linq.Expressions.dll` is around 5MB in size but since it also references to `System.Linq` (~400K) and `System.ObjectModel` (~80K) (which that are not referenced by STJ) it becomes ~5.5MB (crossgen'd size).
-  - STJ is considering removing its reference to using reflection emit, so referencing `System.Linq.Expressions.dll` would also require keeping the references to the various System.Reflection.* assemblies.
-However, since these are currently implemented in the runtime, it is not a factor today for disk size.
+  - STJ is considering removing its reference to using reflection emit, so referencing `System.Linq.Expressions.dll` would require keeping the the various System.Reflection.* references.
+Since reflection emit is currently implemented in the runtime (`System.Private.CoreLib`), disk savings by avoiding the API surface layer in `SREmit.ILGeneration` and `SREmit.Lightweight` is limited to ~30K.

-- STJ is somewhat being pushed downstack with usage by other framework assemblies including the recent "BinaryData" work, so basic questions around the assembly dependency tree and potential cycles come into play.
+- If STJ is needs to be used downstack by other framework assemblies, there may be basic questions around the assembly dependency tree and potential cycles.

 Thus the proposal is to add a `System.Text.Json.Dynamic.dll` assembly that will have a reference to both `System.Text.Json.dll` and `System.Linq.Expressions.dll` and contain the implementation supporting `dynamic`.